lucaazalim/swing-calculator/README.md

 - Sometimes the width of the buttons flickers when the numbers are typed
 - Operator buttons are not highlighted when selected
-- The "=" button does not repeat the last operation when pressed multiple times
+- Equals button does not repeat the last operation when pressed multiple times

 ---